RGB Wallet

 An RGB wallet can hold and transfer bitcoin, tokens, stablecoins and NFTs, which can be run in conjunction with your own RGB node or leverage a third-party node to broadcast your transactions.

-RGB wallet
+How an RGB wallet works?

 The RGB network wallet or wallets that support the network have far more features than your standard bitcoin or lightning wallet as it deals with additional protocols, such as smart contracts, and fungible, and non-fungible assets.